Tier 1 Organizations

 Get in touch

-If you think you can be a Tier 1 organization, let us know on the #validators channel on the Stellar Developers Discord.
-We can help you through the process, and once you’re up and running, we’ll help you join Tier 1 so that you can take your rightful place as a pillar of the network.
-Once you’ve proven that you are responsive, reliable, and maintain good uptime, we will recommend that other validators adjust their quorum set to include your validators.
+channel on the Stellar Developers' Discord.
+Community members can help you through the process, and once you’re up and running, SDF team members will help you join Tier 1, so that you can take your rightful place as a pillar of the network.
+Once you’ve proven that you are responsive, reliable, and maintain good uptime, the SDF may recommend that other validators adjust their quorum set to include your validators.

 As Stellar grows, and more and more businesses build on the network, Tier 1 organizations will be crucial to a healthy expansion of the network.